amina-nasrin/Computer-Networks/README.md

-Here is a brief technical description based on the provided code snippets for the client-server application.

 ### **Client (Client.c and Client\_1.c)**

 The client application communicates with a server over a TCP/IP socket, sending and receiving messages.
 It has the following components: